Samsung expects sharp drop in fourth-quarter profit

 After reporting record profit in the third quarter, Samsung expects a dramatic decline in its fourth-quarter profit due to lackluster demand for chips and intensifying competition in the smartphone market.

-The South Korea electronics giant said Monday it expects to record an operating profit for the three-month period ending Dec.
-31 of around 10.8 trillion won ($9.6 billion), a 30 percent increase from the year-ago period.
+The South Korean electronics giant said Monday it expects to record an operating profit for the three-month period ending Dec.
+31 of around 10.8 trillion won ($9.6 billion), a 30 percent decrease from the year-ago period.

 "Under weak seasonality, memory earnings fell significantly Q-Q [quarter over quarter] due to weaker-than-expected demand amid inventory adjustments at data-center customers, resulting in a decline in shipments and a greater-than-expected decrease in [average sales price]," Samsung said in a statement accompanying its guidance.